 Do you sometimes find yourself overwhelmed with the sheer amount of hair on your dog, your couch, and any object in your house (including the clothes you have on now)?
-Perhaps you’re considering cutting or shaving it all off, but we’re glad you’ve landed here so we can discourage you from that.
-We don’t recommend cutting or shaving your GSD’s hair, as it can often do more harm than good.
+Perhaps you’re considering cutting or shaving it all off, but we’re glad you’ve landed here so we can discourage you.
+We don’t recommend cutting or shaving your German Shepherd’s hair since it can do more harm than good.

-If you shave a German Shepherd, it messes up this balance between their inner and outer coat.
+If you shave a German Shepherd, shaving their hair disrupts the balance between their inner and outer coat.
 Often, the topcoat will be cut down to the bottom coat.
 This prevents the topcoat from doing its job.
 It can’t protect the bottom coat if it isn’t over the bottom coat.

-When it is no longer protected from the weather, the inner coat won’t do its job.
-It will get wet and dirty, preventing it from regulating the dog’s body temperature correctly.
+The inner coat won’t do its job when it is no longer protected from the weather.
+It will get wet and dirty, preventing it from correctly regulating the dog’s body temperature.

-Therefore, shaving a German Shepherd in the summer may make them hotter – not cooler.
-Their inner coat won’t be able to regulate their temperature correctly in the least.
+Therefore, shaving a German Shepherd in the summer may make them hotter – not cooler and is not advised.
+Their inner coat won’t be able to regulate their temperature correctly.

 Can You Trim a German Shepherd’s Coat?

-However, you may be able to trim your German Shepherd to a degree.
-Often, this isn’t necessarily to keep them cool or anything of that nature.
+You shouldn’t shave your German Shepherd.
+It removes their protection from the elements and makes their coat not function properly.
+They weren’t made to be shaved.
+You may be able to trim your German Shepherd to a degree, but it isn’t necessarily to keep them cool or anything of that nature.
 A dog’s coat isn’t like wearing clothes.
 It was designed to keep them cool in hotter climates as well.

 It makes sense to trim certain areas of your German Shepherd’s body.
-For instance, you can shave around their ears to reduce the amount of dust and debris that get trapped inside.
+For instance, you can trim around their ears to reduce the dust and debris trapped inside.
 Often, longer fur can hold onto moisture and dirt.
 Eventually, these invaders can lead to ear infections.

 You should also trim the fur on the bottom of their paws.
 This fur is not necessary for any reason.
-It doesn’t protect their feet or keep them warm.
-It can cause more harm than good.
-Mud and snow can get stuck in this fur and work into tiny balls – causing pain and discomfort when your dog walks.
+It doesn’t protect their feet or keep them warm and can cause more harm than good.
+Mud and snow can get stuck in their fur and form tiny balls, which cause pain and discomfort when your dog walks.

 It isn’t odd for your canine to develop mats underneath their feet, either.
-These can cause pain and often need to be cut out.
+They can cause pain and need to be cut out.
 Even if you brush your dog regularly, you probably don’t think about brushing the fur on the bottom of their paws!

 Do Long-Haired German Shepherds Need Haircuts?

-Long-haired German Shepherds are not the usual variety you find in the United States.
-These dogs often come from Eastern Europe.
+Long-haired German Shepherds are not the usual variety you find in the United States since they’re bred in Eastern Europe.
 Countries in this region are often colder and require longer-haired dogs.
-Therefore, these German Shepherds developed a longer coat than their western cousins.
+Therefore, these German Shepherds developed a longer coat than their Western cousins.

 We don’t recommend shaving a long-haired German Shepherd, though they may benefit from a trim on some regions of their body.
-You will need to brush these dogs more, though.
+You will need to brush them more often, however.
 Their fur is prone to matting, unlike their short-haired cousins.

 Do German Shepherds Need to Visit a Groomer?

-However, you do have to stay on top of their grooming routine.
-These dogs need to be brushed at least once a week.
-Many dogs benefit from brushing even more than this, though.
-We often recommend aiming for three times a week – at minimum.
+However, you have to stay on top of their grooming routine.
+They need to be brushed at least once a week.
+Many dogs benefit from more frequent brushing, and we recommend aiming for three times a week.

 Seasonally, German Shepherds will start to shed more.
-During these periods, they will require more brushing.
-Often, we recommend brushing as much as daily in these situations.
+During the Spring, they will require more brushing, and it’s best to brush them every day.

 If you don’t keep up with your dog’s grooming, a groomer visit may be required!
 The hair can build up and quickly become overwhelming for some dog owners.

-However, you shouldn’t plan on not grooming your canine and taking them to the groomer regularly instead.
+However, you shouldn’t plan to ignore grooming your canine and take them to the groomer regularly instead.
 That isn’t exactly how it works!
 These dogs benefit most from regular, short sessions.
 You can’t take them to a groomer a few times a month and replace all the grooming sessions you missed.

 How Should You Keep Your German Shepherd’s Hair?

-You should keep your GSD’s hair long and natural.
-There is little reason to make any alterations to your dog’s overall coat.
+You should keep your GSD’s hair long and natural since there is little reason to alter your dog’s coat.
 It is designed to keep them cool and dry.
-If you trim it, their outer coat will be unable to perform its job – leading to their inability to regulate their body temperature.
+If you trim it, their outer coat will be unable to perform its job and regulate their body temperature.

 How Long Does It Take for German Shepherd Hair to Grow Back?

 It should start growing back after a week or so.
-However, it does depend on why the area was shaved, to begin with!
-If the area had some irritation or similar issue, it probably would take longer to grow back.
+However, it depends on why the area was shaved to begin with!
 In inflamed areas, the fur likely won’t grow back until the problem has been solved.

 If nothing is wrong with the skin, it can take a couple of weeks at least for the fur to cover the spot.
 Depending on where the spot is, it can take months before the lost hair is no longer apparent.
-It will take a while for the hair to reach the same length as the surrounding coat.
+The hair will take a while to reach the same length as the surrounding coat.

 It isn’t expected for the fur to grow quickly at first and then slow down.
-Once that spot is somewhat covered, the body will stop putting so many resources towards growing that fur.
+Once that spot is somewhat covered, the body will stop putting so many resources towards developing the fur.
 Don’t be surprised if the fur takes as much as a year before it reaches its standard length again.

 You shouldn’t shave your German Shepherd unless it is medically necessary.
-They have a double coat, which means that their fur is double-layered.
-If you mess with these layers, their coat will no longer be able to keep them dry, warm, or cool.
+They have a double coat, and their fur is double-layered.
+If you remove the layers, their coat will no longer be able to keep them dry, warm, or cool.

-While German Shepherds may seem quite hairy for warmer climates, their coat is designed to keep them cool even when it gets pretty hot outside.
-Their inner coat can keep them insulated against the heat – and prevents sunburns as well.
+While German Shepherds may seem quite hairy for warmer climates, their coat is designed to keep them cool even when it gets hot outside.
+Their inner coat can keep them insulated against the heat and prevent sunburns.

 Plus, the odds of sunburn are very high.
 When a dog’s skin hasn’t been exposed to the sun due to their thick coat, suddenly exposing them through shaving can cause severe, body-wide sunburns!

 It is always best to focus on brushing your German Shepherd instead of shaving them.
-It will not make your dog cooler in the summer – and can severely undercut their ability to regulate their temperature.
+It will not make your dog cooler in the summer but can reduce their ability to regulate their temperature.